builtit-dev/builtit-dev/README.md

 - Visit [http://localhost:3000](http://localhost:3000)

 ### Deploying & Updating Backend

+This repository includes two example backend scripts for handling contact form submissions and proxying requests securely:

+### 1. `/backend/cloudflare-worker`
+- **File:** `index.js`
+- **Purpose:** Cloudflare Worker code for securely proxying contact form submissions to your Google Apps Script endpoint, with CORS handling and origin validation.
+- **Security:** All real origins and script URLs are replaced with clear placeholders.
+Update `ALLOWED_ORIGINS` and `GOOGLE_APPS_SCRIPT_URL` with your own values before deploying.
+- **Usage:** Deploy as a Cloudflare Worker.
+Update placeholders for your production domains and script endpoint.

+### 2. `/backend/google-apps-script`
+- **File:** `contact-form.gs`
+- **Purpose:** Google Apps Script code to receive POST requests from the contact form, write submissions to a Google Sheet, and send a notification email.
+- **Security:** All sensitive values (spreadsheet ID, sheet name, email recipient) are replaced with placeholders.
+Fill in your own values before use.
+- **Usage:** Deploy as a Google Apps Script Web App.
+Replace all placeholder values with your actual Google Sheet and email information.

+**Note:**
+- All backend code is anonymized and safe for open source sharing.
+- See the README files in each backend subfolder for more specific setup instructions.
 - Update Cloudflare Worker via dashboard or Wrangler
 - Update Google Apps Script via script editor and redeploy
 - Update allowed origins for CORS as needed